 Celebrate excellence in historic preservation efforts within the City of Newport, Rhode Island.

 Live amidst history by renting one of our many historic properties.

 For years now, NRF has been fortunate to partner with the University of Rhode Island Master Gardener program to assist in the care, interpretation, and programming of three gardens at Prescott Farm—an 18th-century vegetable garden, herb garden, and a three-sisters garden that attempts to replicate the growing practices of the Narragansett peoples who have called Aquidneck Island home for millennia.
-The Master Gardeners are all volunteers who train at URI and then volunteer their time to work on projects throughout the state.
-Similar programs can be found across the country.
-Typically, the Master Gardeners have donated all of their produce to Lucy’s Hearth, an exceptional organization dedicated to helping families experiencing homelessness.
+The Master Gardeners are all volunteers who train through the University of Rhode Island and volunteer their time to work on projects throughout the state.
+Typically, the Master Gardeners have donated all of their produce to Lucy’s Hearth, an organization dedicated to helping families experiencing homelessness.
 In 2020, the Master Gardeners continued that tradition but did even more.

 “It was important to me to make sure the pumpkins we grew were all good eating pumpkins so that the kids could learn they are not just decorations but actually a great food source,” said Estabrook.
 “As we know, the seeds and the flesh are nutritious and can be eaten when prepared in a sweet or savory way.”